Kubernetes

 Step 3: Run Kubernetes Install Command

-Install the Infra Agent with Bash or .bat.
+Install the Middleware Agent for Kubernetes with Helm, Bash or .bat.
 Copying the command directly from the Installation page ensures your API key and Target is inserted correctly.

-If you are installing the Infra Agent with Microsoft PowerShell, proceed to the Kubernetes with MS PowerShell document.
+If you are installing the Middleware Agent with Microsoft PowerShell, proceed to the Kubernetes with MS PowerShell document.

 .bat